Status: Closed, Former Roman Catholic

 Now, yes, the Project realizes that the changes in North Philly brought the parish to some difficult times.
 But a thinking man would have looked at this church, realized the deep historical and spiritual significance, and taken steps to preserve it.
 With ties to two saints, if there was ever a church that was tailor-made to be converted into a shrine, it was this one.

 Yet, the Archdiocese was not that thinking man (or men).
 In one of their most boneheaded, short-sighted and ridiculously incomprehensibly poor decisions, they swept Assumption aside with the rest of the North Philly Swath.

 In fact, in one of life’s supreme ironies, they closed Assumption during the parish’s 150th anniversary year.
 I imagine the conversation went something like this:

 :phone rings:ASSUMPTION BVM: Praise be to Jesus!
 Thank you for calling Assumption BVM.PHILA ARCHDIOCESE: Ah, yes, hi, this is the Archdiocese of Philadelphia.ASSUMPTION: Archdiocese!
 How are ya, buddy?ARCHDIOCESE: Good, good.
 Listen, we need to talk.ASSUMPTION: Great!
-We just celebrated our 150th anniversary, and we’re ready for anything!
+We just celebrated our 150th anniversary!
 Whoo-hoo!ARCHDIOCESE: Uh, yeah, about that.
 We know you just reached an incredible milestone, and you're so historically significant to our flock, but uh, we’re going to have to go ahead and shut you down.ASSUMPTION: What?!?!? :various choking sounds:

 Perhaps the bigger irony is that lower North Philadelphia is now experiencing a complete renaissance.
 Like a phoenix rising from the ashes, it’s being born again through gentrification and yuppie voodoo.